-Welcome to the Professional Advice Knowledge Hub where the FSC provides up to date information on regulation changes, webinars, research and other resources for those working in and around financial advice and financial services.
+Welcome to the Professional Advice Knowledge Hub where the FSC provides up to date information on regulation, webinars, research and other resources for those working in and around financial advice and financial services.
 These pages contain summaries of the Financial Markets Conduct Act 2013 (FMCA) as it was modified by the Financial Services Legislation Amendment Act 2019 (FSLAA) from 15 March 2021.

 Keep up to date by signing up for FSC Updates, including our regular advice community updates and messages.